 Finally, it tells shallow-rooted plants that there isn’t anything for them in the soil underneath the concrete, which will protect it from potentially dangerous plant roots, which will go a long way towards the longevity of your concrete.

 The process is simple enough.
-Pour gravel all along the bottom of the trench inside of the form.
+Pour a half inch layer of gravel all along the bottom of the trench inside of the form.
 Then tamp it down to the best of your abilities.
 Check to make sure that it’s mostly level.

 You can also use sand for this step instead of gravel, and if you’re feeling fancy you can add a wire mesh between the soil and whatever filling you decide to use.
 This will also serve to increase the strength and longevity of your concrete.

 5. Mix the Concrete and Pour It Into the Form

 This is my least favorite part of any project, but it’s all simple enough.

 Before anything else, you’ll need to mix your concrete.
 If you don’t plan on using more than a few hundred pounds of concrete, you might be able to mix it on your own in a wheelbarrow.
 Otherwise, a concrete mixer is a necessity.

 Either way, you’ll need protective equipment to keep yourself safe.
 Concrete is full of cement, which is a highly caustic substance.
 Even when it’s wet it can still potentially cause chemical burns to exposed skin.